Effective Date: October 9, 2023

 6.2 Termination for Cause.
 In addition to any other remedies it may have, either party may terminate this Agreement if the other party: (i) materially breaches any provision of this Agreement and fails to remedy the breach within 30 days after receipt of a written notice specifying the breach; (ii) repeatedly materially breaches any provision of this Agreement, regardless of whether such breaches are cured; or (iii) becomes the subject of a petition in bankruptcy or any other proceeding relating to insolvency, receivership, liquidation or assignment for the benefit of creditors.
 In the event Customer terminates this Agreement due to UI’s material breach of the Agreement, UI shall refund to Customer any prepaid, unused Fees for the terminated portion of the applicable Subscription Period.

 6.3 Data Export.
 Following termination of this Agreement, UI will retain Customer Data for 30 days from such date of termination (“Data Retention Period”), beyond which UI will have no obligation to retain Customer Data.
-Thereafter, unless prohibited by law or this Agreement, UI reserves the right to destroy all Customer Data (including, without limitation and to the extent applicable, Researcher-Affiliated Participant Information) in UI’s possession.
+Thereafter, unless prohibited by law or this Agreement, UI shall destroy all Customer Data (including, without limitation and to the extent applicable, Researcher-Affiliated Participant Information) in UI’s possession.
 Customer agrees that Customer is solely responsible for exporting Customer Data prior to the end of the Data Retention Period and, if requested, UI will provide reasonable assistance with exporting Customer Data during the Data Retention Period.

 6.4 Effect of Termination and Survival.
 Termination of this Agreement will not limit either party’s liability for obligations accrued as of or prior to such termination or for any breach of this Agreement.
 Without limiting the foregoing, Customer will pay in full for the Services up to and including the last day on which the Services are provided.
 All provisions which by their nature and intent are reasonably required to survive termination or expiration based on the terms of this Agreement (including, without limitation, accrued rights to payment, confidentiality obligations, warranty disclaimers, indemnification obligations, and limitations of liability) shall survive expiration or termination of this Agreement.